glciampaglia/knowledge_linker/docs/log.markdown

 __15:07__: Restarted job with -t 8-10, -l ppn=1:nodes=32 and walltime = 18h
 Job ID: 197498 (ultrametric, undirected).
 Job running right away, skipping rest of queue (perhaps b/c of lower walltime?).

+## Fri Nov 15 10:04:38 EST 2013

+Job 197498 completed.
+Check file size (OK) and added the files to the TAR archive for 192649 (renamed).

+Job 192833 completed.
+Seen several jobs failing.
+Will check into this after the twitter-truthy meeting.

+__19:33__: updated with Fil and Sandro (and Onur and Emilio).
+Reported about F1 score (which is not the accuracy, as previously thought) and seems the result doesn't look bad, but need to compute precision and recall separately.
+Several suggestions (use random forests instead of NN, establish baseline, compare other characteristics of the sample to see if task is too easy, compute within- and between-class similarity, start thinking of case study for validation).

+All jobs on BR2 completed, will check how many failed and need to be restarted later in the w/e.